5v3nn/budget-manager-app/README.md

 Currently, we have the following functionalities implemented:
 - Displaying entries from the Database by month
 - Adding new entries to the database as income or expense
+- Adding categories to the database
 - Deleting entries from the database
-- Adding categories to the database
 - Deleting categories and related entries from the database
+- Deleting entries from whole month
+- Importing (merge) and exporting the database

 ### Known Issues